tingvarsson/linker/README.md

 - [ ] Fix so that the prompter accepts an empty string (just newline)
 - [ ] Extend the logger even further to also have ready generic functionality to log function ENTRY/EXIT
 - [ ] Extract prompter to interface/package to enable mocking for test purpose
+- [ ] Add sanity check of source to be a path
+- [ ] Prints a bunch when enabling debug mode in test, should be handled with a testLogger (that later can be used for log verification)